dougeby/IntuneDocs/intune/device-inventory.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The **Devices** feature provides additional details into the devices you manage, including their hardware capabilities, and the apps installed.
+The **Devices** feature provides additional details into the devices you manage, including their hardware, and the apps installed.

-This topic shows you how to view all your devices, and their properties in the Azure portal.
+This article shows you how to view all your devices, and their properties in the Azure portal.

 ## View your device details